SimonSliman/prompl/docs/TUTORIALS/Integrating_Prompl_with_LLM.md

-# Integrating Prompl with Large Language Models (LLM)
+# Integrating Prompl with Large Language Models

 Unlock the power of Prompl by integrating it with a Large Language Model (LLM) to enable advanced AI functionalities.